nv-morpheus/Morpheus/README.md

                  --load-model sid-minibert-onnx \
                  --load-model phishing-bert-onnx
 ```
-This will launch Triton using the port 8001 for the GRPC server.
+This will launch Triton using port 8001 for the GRPC server.
 This needs to match the Morpheus configuration.

 ## Configuration

 The Morpheus pipeline can be configured in two ways:
-1. Manual configuration in Python script.
+1. Manual configuration via Python script.
-2. Configuration via the provided CLI (i.e. `morpheus`)
+2. Using the provided CLI (i.e., `morpheus`).

 ### Starting the Pipeline (via Manual Python Config)